brianwisti/rgb-brain-hugo/site/content/post/2018/11/using-hugo-data-templates.md

 - site
 - tools
 title: Using Hugo Data Templates
+created: 2024-01-15T15:26:45-08:00
+updated: 2024-02-01T21:14:51-08:00
 ---

-I put my frequently used links in a [card/Hugo](../../../card/Hugo.md) data template to cut down on copying and pasting between posts.
+I put my frequently used links in a [Hugo](../../../card/Hugo.md) data template to cut down on copying and pasting between posts.

 ## Motive

-I often create several *inbox/Knitting* or *inbox/Crochet* projects from the same book, or reference the same tutorial for a technique that I find tricky.
+I often create several *Knitting* or *Crochet* projects from the same book, or reference the same tutorial for a technique that I find tricky.
 Today, linking to those references in a post involves copying and pasting the URL from somewhere else – usually the blog post for a previous project.
 This is tedious at best, and becomes downright troublesome if and when the link